Dr Abdellali Hajjat, University Paris-Nanterre

 Prof. Anna Triandafyllidou, European University Institute, Florence, Italy

-Anna is Full Professor at the Global Governance Programme (GGP) of the Robert Schuman Centre for Advanced Studies (RSCAS), European University Institute.
+Anna is Professor at the Global Governance Programme (GGP) of the Robert Schuman Centre for Advanced Studies (RSCAS), European University Institute.
 Within the GGP she coordinates the Research Area on Cultural Pluralism.
 She teaches at the College of Europe in Bruges since 2002 and is the Editor-in-Chief of the Journal of Immigrant and Refugee Studies.
 Her recent books include What is Europe (co authored with R. Gropas, 2015, Palgrave) and four edited volumes: the Routledge Handbook of Immigration and Refugee Studies (2016), Global Governance from Regional Perspectives (2017, Oxford University Press), The Problem of Religious Diversity: European Challenges, Asian Approaches (co-ed with T. Modood, 2017, Edinburgh University Press), Multicultural Governance in a Mobile World (2017, Edinburgh University Press), and The E. Elgar Handbook on Migration and Globalisation (2018).

 Prof. Dirk Moses, University of Sydney

 Dirk is Professor of Modern History at the University of Sydney.
 He is the author and editor of many publications on genocide, and is senior editor of the Journal of Genocide Research. www.dirkmoses.com